abkavi9924/ArtRestorationAI/README.md

 #PRE TRAINED MODEL LINK: https://drive.google.com/file/d/1_FJnB5zH128J6QmRX-iMf5pYLHiKkJhl/view?usp=sharing

-How to run:
+How to run(3 minutes max):

 Step 1: Download the pretrained weight from the link above.

-Step 2: Download the app.py file.
+Step 2: Download the app.py & models.py file.

+Step 3: Install deps

-Step 3: Change the location gpu_model with the location of the file saved.
+Step 4: Change the location gpu_model with the location of the file saved.

-Step 4: Run app.py
+Step 5: Run app.py using **streamlit run app.py**

-**Note: Also Download scriptv1.py as helper functions from this files are being called in app.py**
+**Note: Also Download models.py as helper functions from this files are being called in app.py**